kosl/ihipp-examples/docs/week5.md

 int N = 7;
 hello<<<4, 2>>>(N);
 ```
-would print global thread indices from 0 to 6 instead of the total 0 to 7 deployed by invoking the kernel.
+would print global thread indices in the range from 0 to 6 instead of the total 0 to 7 deployed by invoking the kernel.
 You can experiment yourself by changing the launch parameters and ```N```.

+### OpenCL work-items hierarchy

 The GPU OpenCL work-items hierarchy is equivalent to the CUDA threads hierarchy except for terminology and some minor details: